 I had two internships.
 At Visteon, I helped develop new automotive experiences that incorporated present and future technology.
 At Pocketsquare, I worked on HMI interfaces and developed brand identities for start-up companies they were partnering with.

 I previously worked at Hungry Howie's as their UX/UI designer.
 I was responsible for the design and experience of all of their digital consumer touchpoints (websites, mobile apps, etc.).
-I designed their Howie Rewards App, and their franchisee facing application HOME.
+I designed the Howie Rewards App, and their franchisee facing application HOME.
+Howie Rewards premiered in a Superbowl Ad for Superbowl LI.
 There are a few other projects I have designed but they haven't been publicly released as of now.

 Personally, I am working with Will Hitchcock, an interactive web developer at MRM/McCann, to start our own UI/UX Design & Development company.
 We handled McCrea Deezer debut album release, LAIKI (Life As I Know It).
 We created his website and promotional products to help promote his album on social media.
 We're available to work on freelance projects and we are developing our website as we speak.

 Currently, I'm working at Optum (UnitedHealth Group) as an UX/UI designer for their digital team.

 I'm always looking for new freelance opportunities as a UX/UI designer or a design consultant for a product or brand.